denten-books/plain-text/1-device.md

 novel for pleasure for Lubbock is to "forget, if we can, that the book is an object of art."[@lubbock_craft_1921, 6] By object of art he means the transcendent idea of the novel as opposed to the immanent work itself.
-To "objectify the elements" of the novel that "strike us more keenly," as Lubbock phrases it, therefore means for him quite the opposite of what is usually meant by objectification.
+To "objectify" elements of the novel that "strike us more keenly," as Lubbock phrases it, therefore means for him quite the opposite of what is usually meant by objectification.
 The complete mental idea of the novel congeals only at the conclusion of reading, that is at the limits of the book as a thing.
-Lubbock writes: "Far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
+Lubbock writes: "[F]ar from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
 But to hold the book away means actually to internalize it completely.
 And by "book" he